ToghrulMirzayev/pytest-pyreport/README.md

 # Quick overview
 PyReport is a lightweight reporting plugin for Pytest that provides concise HTML reports by parsing JunitXML test results

+# Pre-requisites
+To be able to use this plugin you will need below dependencies:
+* Python >=3.8
+* Jinja2
+* Pytest

 # Getting started

 To start using PyReport please follow below instructions: